Account & BillingUpdated Apr 2026

 Brands (Settings → Brands)

 Brands are brand profiles in Eklipsa.
-The profile you set as active controls workshop progress, Brand DNA, Halo Chat, Halo Studio, and saved assets for that name.
+The profile you set as active controls workshop progress, Brand Intelligence, Halo Chat, Halo Studio, and saved assets for that name.

 • Create additional brands when your plan allows (for example, separate companies or engagements).
 The page shows how many brand profiles you are using versus your plan.